Christchurch United: 2007–2016

-2017 – present
+2017–present

 With the future of the club surrounded by uncertainty, the Christchurch United board began merger discussions with the Christchurch Football Academy (CFA), an independent entity that had formed in 2014.
-The CFA was created by Russian businessman Vyacheslav Meyn, who had settled in the city in 2009 and established the CFA to provide an all-year-round football program in Christchurch.
+The CFA was created by Russian businessman Vyacheslav Meyn, who had settled in the city in 2009 and established the CFA to provide an all-year-round football programme in Christchurch.
 Due to local regulations, the CFA had been unable to establish a new club in the city and were instead encouraged to merge with a pre-existing club in Christchurch.
 United struck an agreement with the CFA in late 2016, and a new board was created with representatives from both Christchurch United and the CFA.

 Following a couple of disappointing seasons, United appointed former New Zealand international and club legend Danny Halligan as first team head coach in 2019.
 Christchurch United dominated the 2019 season by going on a 12-game winning streak and finishing the season with 57 goals scored and only five conceded.
 The following promotion to the Mainland Premier League is where the club has remained since.
 The 2021 season ended with Christchurch United finishing third in the Mainland Premier League, and narrowly missing out on the English Cup after a 2-0 defeat to Cashmere Technical in the final.
 United parted ways with Halligan in late 2021, appointing Samoa Women’s National Team head coach Paul Ifill in his place.

-Trophies
+Paul Ifill left the club to become manager of Wellington Olympic at the end of the 2023 season and was replaced by Ryan Edwards.

+OFC Professional League

+Christchurch United was selected as an inaugural club to compete in the newly-formed OFC Pro League, starting in January 2026.

+The club will compete under the banner of South Island United, with the aim of representing the whole of the South Island region of New Zealand.